DETROIT -- A new service project at a Detroit high school isn't the typical volunteer experience at a soup kitchen or nursing home.

 The men, whose bodies went unclaimed at the county morgue, had served in the Army, Air Force and Marines.

 Student leader Lenny Froehlich (FROH'-lik) was among the students who carried the flag-draped caskets.
-Froehlich says he and his classmates considered it "a privilege." null
+Froehlich says he and his classmates considered it "a privilege."

 Detroit high school students carry caskets of the homeless